 The permanent limp that had no economic impact on you, but is causing you mental anguish could also be a claim, but your ability to sue or claim for those NON-ECONOMIC damages may be limited if you chose LIMITED tort when you purchased your PA auto insurance policy.

-Remember, if you’re deemed to have suffered a SERIOUS INJURY, you can STILL sue for NON-ECONOMIC damages.
+If you’re deemed to have suffered a SERIOUS INJURY, you can STILL sue for NON-ECONOMIC damages.
 So if that limp is judged to be a permanent serious disfigurement or a serious impairment of your bodily function, then you can still sue with LIMITED tort.
 A personal injury attorney would be best suited to decide if your claim had a chance of succeeding.

 If you elected FULL tort, there is no limit on your right to sue for NON-ECONOMIC damage, so there is no potential barrier to your claim for NON-ECONOMIC damages.
 Again, chances are good that a personal injury attorney would be best suited to negotiate a dollar amount to properly compensate you for your loss.